artur-ciocanu/launch.en/help/extension-dev/web/views.md

 * An object containing settings based on user input.
 * A promise to later be resolved with an object containing settings based on user input.

-This settings object will later be emitted in the Data Collection tags runtime library.
+This settings object will later be emitted in the Data Collection tag runtime library.
 The content of this object is under your discretion.
 The object must be serializable and deserializable to and from JSON.
 Values such as functions or [RegExp](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) instances don't meet these criteria and are therefore not allowed.

 ## Leveraging shared views